 Article by Bernardo Bader Architects

 The Salgenreute Chapel is located on an alpine conglomerate near Krumbach.
 The old chapel could no longer be restored, though it was not the aim to redo the existing structure completely.
 The chapel is a free-standing building displaying expressive architecture.
 It was the result of a creative process of planning and construction, characterized by an outstanding collaboration.
-In a concerted effort of several years of jointly planning and building, an exemplary project created by the inhabitants and craftsmen emerged.
+In a concerted effort of several years of jointly planning and building, an exemplary project created by the inhabitants and artisans emerged.
 Only when more than a hundred people see their work time and organizational skills as quality and added value of “doing” can this bring about the opportunity to realize such a project and help fund it.

 The limestone foundation from Alberschwende was placed as a dry-stone wall, while the walls and ceilings above feature hand-sawn larch shingles to protect against the elements.
 The recessed entrance creates a protective porch.
 The wrought brass door leads into the building interior, which is characterized by both an air of solemnness and striking simplicity.
 Twelve frames, which prevent the folded cross-laminated timber structure from bending out of shape, accentuate the height variations.
-The wall paneling, floors and simple pews are of untreated fir.
+The wall paneling, floors, and simple pews are of untreated fir.

 The sidelight – entering through the apse glazing – makes the white stained, rough-sawn wood paneling in the altar area appear like a white textile covering.
-The statue of the mother God, which originates from the existing building, is not centrally arranged like in traditional concept, but is on the side.
+The mother God’s statue, which originates from the existing building, is not centrally arranged like in traditional concept but is on the side.
 This leaves an unobstructed view straight ahead through the apse and draws the eyes out onto the natural landscape.
 Whoever enters the chapel leaves solid ground and proceeds on a reflective journey.